Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Convolutional/README.md

   To say a function is equivariant means that if the input changes, the output changes in the same way.
 Speciﬁcally, a function $f(x)$ is equivariant to a function g if $f(g(x)) = g(f(x))$.
 In the case of convolution, if we let $g$ be any function that translates the input, that is, shifts it, then the convolution function is equivariant to $g$.

   For example, when processing images, it is useful to detect edges in the ﬁrst layer of a convolutional network.
 The same edges appear more or less everywhere in the image, so it is practical to share parameters across the entire image.
 In some cases, we may not wish to share parameters across the entire image.
-For example, if we are processing images that are cropped to be centered on an individual’s face, we probably want to extract diﬀerent features at diﬀerent locations—the part of the network processing the top of the face needs to look for eyebrows, while the part of the network processing the bottom of the face needs to look for a chin.
+For example, if we are processing images that are cropped to be centered on an individual’s face, we probably want to extract different features at different locations—the part of the network processing the top of the face needs to look for eyebrows, while the part of the network processing the bottom of the face needs to look for a chin.

   Convolution is not naturally equivariant to some other transformations, such as changes in the scale or rotation of an image.
 Other mechanisms are necessary for handling these kinds of transformations.